Critical Care Team/Blood Bank

 Humane Organization Support

 SylvaniaVET works with several local animal rescue and humane organizations.
-In addition to providing care for their animals, SylvaniaVET holds “Adopt-a-thons” which helps multiple rescue and humane organizations to find good loving homes for their animals.
-For information on upcoming adopt-a-thons visit our Upcoming Eventspage.
+In addition to providing care for their animals, SylvaniaVET hold an annual "Pet-Pal-Ooza" in September, which helps multiple rescue and humane organizations to find good loving homes for their animals.
+We also offer tables to local vendors selling pet related products, these proceeds benefit our Memorial Foundation.
+For information on the next Pet-pal-ooza, visit our Facebook page!

 Our doctors provide routine and medical-surgical care for a number of local police dogs.
 We care for dogs from the US Customs, State Highway Patrol, Bureau of Criminal Investigations, Federal Air Marshal and the dogs from other local police departments.
 SylvaniaVET is proud to be available to our Canine Officers 24/7.
 Not only do we provide care, we have developed and help maintain emergency first aid kits for the officers’ cars.
 We have also provided the handlers with instruction on how to use the emergency kit.